yabao0x5a/leek-ui/README.md

 ##### Storybook will create a static web application at the path you specify.
 This can be served by any web server.
 Try it out locally by running:

 ### `npx http-server ./path/to/build`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.